vbandi/RxAI/README.md

-# RxAI: Reactive Extensions for AI
+# RxAI: the RX.Net way to AI

 RxAI is a C# library that provides a reactive programming interface for interacting with OpenAI and Azure Realtime API.
 It simplifies the process of creating real-time, interactive AI-powered applications using Reactive Extensions (Rx).